Colony Public Records Directory

 Criminal Records

-Criminal records in Anderson County encompass a range of documents, including felony, misdemeanor, traffic violations, and the sex offender registry.
-The Anderson County Sheriff's Office and local police departments maintain these records, while the Kansas Bureau of Investigation provides broader access to state-level criminal history.
+Criminal records in Anderson County cover a range of documents, including felony, misdemeanor, traffic violations, and the sex offender registry.
 Residents can request background checks through the KBI, which compiles data from various law enforcement agencies.
-The sex offender registry is publicly accessible, offering information on registered offenders residing within the county.
+The sex offender registry is publicly accessible, offering information on registered offenders residing within Anderson County.

 Public Records Access